Are you thinking of visiting Disneyland while you are pregnant?

 There is so much you can still experience in Disneyland pregnant that you will still have a great experience.

-These are the rides in Disneyland which are fine to ride when you are pregnant.
+These are the rides in Disneyland that are fine to ride when you are pregnant.
 However, some may be more challenging than others and I will go over that in detail later.

 - Alice in Wonderland